benlue/coServ/README.md

 The above command will add a new page to the specified website.

-Starting from release 0.8.9, the 'www' directory can be relocated to anywhere in a file system (that is the 'www' directory no longer has to be embedded inside the coServ module).
-You can put your 'www' directory somewhere and specify its location in the config.json file with the 'wwwPath' property.
+### Manage Your Sites
+Regardless how many websites are hosted in a single coServ, all website files are put inside the 'www' directory.
+The 'www' directory is bundled in the coServ package by default, but you can move it anywhere you want.
+All you have to do is to specify the path of your 'www' directory in the config.json file.
 For example, if your 'www' path is in the /Users/john/www directory, then you can modify the config.json file like this:

     {
 	    "apiEngine": {